 This article looks into the few major Differences Between a Startup Business Plan and Traditional Business Plan.
 Since these differences exist regardless of the size of the business but are not clearly clear to everyone.
 Everything related to start-up and traditional business is different.
-For a traditional business, there are already loyal customers and business models have been optimized and have historical profits.
+For a traditional business, there are already loyal customers and optimized business models exist and they also have historical profits.

-However, for a start-up business, many Business Analysts claimed that management tends to be focussed on developing a vision for their proposed company, constructing strategies needed to reach their vision, and identifying benchmarks to ensure good financial health.
+However, for a start-up business, many Business Analysts claimed that management tends to be focused on developing a vision for their proposed company, constructing strategies needed to reach their vision, and identifying benchmarks to ensure good financial health.

 However, the business structure for a start-up and traditional business is somewhat similar.
 A start-up business plan differs from a traditional business plan for several reasons.

 When a professional business writer attempts to draft financial projections, the best starting point is to review historical numbers from the company related to Revenue and Expenses.
 From this review, a growth rate is defined, and that way the business writer can predict future sales.
 This leads to a sound foundation of a business plan.

 In contrast, a startup business plan has no records and historical data available.
 This leads to constructing a growth rate and revenue model for the business.
-Different assumptions have to be made for revenue and expenses.
+Different assumptions for revenue and expenses are necessary.
 As a result, business writers need to build a complete structure of the business with a financial section.

 When preparing a business plan for a start-up the financial section should include a detailed list of assumptions.
-Some of these assumptions may include growth rate, churn rate, expenses, industry averages and trends, and overall economic condition of the location.
+Some of these assumptions may include growth rate, churn rate, expenses, industry averages and trends, and the overall economic condition of the location.

 With assumptions, readers of the business plan will have a better understanding of the foundation of business and financial statements.
 This will add additional creditability to the whole